 How to Be a Great Wedding Guest

-There's more to attending a wedding than getting dressed up, shedding a few tears, and partying all night long -- you've got responsibilities, too!
-Here's everything you need to know to be a great wedding guest.
+There's more to attending a wedding than getting dressed up, shedding a few tears and partying all night long—you have some important responsibilities too.
+Here's the lowdown on how to be a stellar wedding guest.

 Getting an Invitation

 When you receive an invite (usually six to eight weeks before the wedding), don't let it get lost on the coffee table.
 Check the event date and consult your calendar, then decide if you'll attend.
-Whether or not you can make it, respond as soon as you can—the R.S.V.P. date noted on the invitation isn't arbitrary.
-It's important for the couple to find out who's coming promptly, so they can give their caterer a final head count no later than two weeks before the wedding.
+Whether or not you can make it, respond as soon as you can—the R.S.V.P. date on the invitation isn't arbitrary.
+The couple needs to know who's coming promptly in order to give their vendors, like the caterer, a final head count no later than two weeks before the wedding.
 Your procrastination may seem trivial, but it could actually add to the couple's planning stress.

-How you respond depends on the invitation.
-If there's a preprinted response card, fill in the blanks ("Ms. Kim Williams and Mr. Brian Jones will" or "will not" attend; editorialize a bit, if you like -- "will happily" attend).
-Feel free to slip an additional note of congrats into the pre-stamped envelope too, if you haven't talked to the to-be-weds recently.
+Your response will depend on the invitation.
+If there's a preprinted response card, fill in the blanks: "Ms. Kim Williams and Mr. Brian Jones will" or "will not" attend (and editorialize a bit, if you like: "will happily" attend).
+If you haven't spoken to the to-be-weds recently, feel free to slip an additional note of congrats into the pre-stamped envelope.

-The most formal invitations may arrive without a printed response card; in this case, you should write your response on nice stationery, mirroring the language of the invitation: "Ms. Kim Williams and Mr. Brian Jones/accept with pleasure/the invitation of/Mr. and Mrs. Michael Livingston/for Saturday, the second of August/at five o' clock in the evening."
-If you can't make it, say that "Ms. Kim Williams/regrets that she is unable to accept/the kind invitation of/etc." (You don't need to include the time on a regret, just the date).
+The most formal invitations may arrive without a printed response card.
+In this case, you should write your response on nice stationery, mirroring the language of the invitation: "Ms. Kim Williams and Mr. Brian Jones/accept with pleasure/the invitation of/Mr. and Mrs. Michael Livingston/for Saturday, the second of August/at five o' clock in the evening."
+If you can't make it, write, "Ms. Kim Williams/regrets that she is unable to accept/the kind invitation of/etc." (You don't need to include the time on a regret, just the date).
 If the invitation is more casual but doesn't include a response card, just write a warm, informal note accepting or declining.

 A few dos and don'ts: